SaulNovel/AsyncTaskLib/README.md

 # Requirements

   * g++ 7.5.0 or newer
-  * Boost 1.65.1 or newer
-    * The `boost/program_options.hpp` header must be available for the cli application
   * cmake 3.8 or newer
+  * POSIX Threads
   * googletest 1.11.0 (e2239ee6 (HEAD, tag: release-1.11.0))
     * The `gtest/gtest.h` header must be available for the test program
+  * Boost 1.65.1 or newer
+    * The `boost/program_options.hpp` header must be available for the cli application

 ## Installed Packages